Rise of Logistics Startups

 And their senior management needs to move beyond hierarchical and usually slow decision making and too much faster ability to respond to market conditions.
-And give these high flyer and overachiever profiles enough scope to make an impact.
+And give these high flyers and overachiever profiles enough scope to make an impact.
 Fast!

 Moreover, companies should consider injecting new blood from outside the traditional industry into their executive teams, to be catalysts for these changes.
 Because at the moment, the picture is not very rosy.
-And most established organisations failing to adapt fast enough.
+And most established organizations failing to adapt fast enough.
 And this is something we are hearing again and again from our C-level candidates themselves!